What is the difference between the different drive types?

-The below table shows a comparison of front, rear and all wheel drive vehicles:
+The table below shows a comparison of front, rear, and all-wheel drive vehicles:

 Positives